-Hi.
-Welcome to Martial Arts City.
-And welcome to my new FREE online Kung Fu training program.
+Welcome to my FREE online Kung Fu training course.
 It’s designed to teach you Kung Fu for Self Defence, as best as I possibly can, over the internet, for free.

 What style will you learn?

-Having said that, practically every move I am teaching on this course was also taught very well by Bruce Lee, coincidentally, so I’ll be using his pictures & videos to supplement my own.
+Having said that, practically every move I am teaching on this course was also taught very well by Bruce Lee, so I’ll be using plenty of his pictures, videos and words to supplement my own.

 What moves will you learn?